x753/True-Shaders-for-Unity/README.md

 trueSight:
 - Ignores trueColor shader

+trueImage:
+- Able to be seen through walls
+- Displays any image in an absolute position on the screen

 These effects can be combined with other shaders, feel free to open up the files and experiment with the code.